HASSELBLAD HC150mm F3.2 and LEICA S Digital SLR

 The Hasselblad HC 150mm is a medium telephoto lens for the Hasselblad H series.
 Lens specifications are introduced on a separate page.

-This review focuses on its use with the LEICA S Typ007.
+This review focuses solely on use with the LEICA S typ007.

-The combined weight of the lens and camera is just over 2kg, and since the volume of the camera and lens is larger than that of a typical SLR camera, it feels quite heavy.
+The combined weight of the lens and camera is just over 2kg, and since the volume of the camera and lens is larger than that of a regular SLR camera, it feels quite heavy when you first hold it.
+Still, it’s on the lighter side for a medium-format SLR camera system, so you’ll get used to it.

-The 120mm equivalent focal length is an easy-to-handle focal length for a medium telephoto lens, and since it provides the compression effect of an actual focal length of 150mm, it is well-suited to portraits and other shots where the subject is centered.
-The lens also produces beautiful, smooth bokeh in the foreground and background, making it effective at making the subject stand out.
+The focal length of 120mm is an easy-to-use medium-telephoto lens, and since it achieves the compression effect of a 150mm actual focal length, it’s well-suited for portraits and other situations where the subject is centered.
+It also produces beautiful, smooth bokeh in the foreground and background, making it effective at highlighting the subject.

-My HC 150mm is an older lens that doesn’t have an orange dot, and I can use autofocus with the LEICA S-series cameras by using the LEICA S-Adapter H. However, as is common with HASSELBLAD H-series lenses, the autofocus focusing speed is slow, and the camera’s autofocus unit is old and not very accurate, so in the field I only use it for still life photography such as flowers.
+My HC 150mm is an older lens without an orange dot, and I can use autofocus with the LEICA S series by using the LEICA S-Adapter H. However, as is common with HASSELBLAD H series lenses, the autofocus is slow, and the camera’s autofocus unit is old and not very accurate, so in the field I only use it for still life photography like flowers.

-When focusing manually, it is preferable to use a Microprism Matte, but since this focusing screen is specialized for focusing in the center, there is a risk that the results will be monotonous.
+When focusing manually, it is preferable to use a Microprism Matte focusing screen, but because a Microprism Matte is a focusing screen designed specifically for central focus, there is a risk that the results will be monotonous.

-The minimum focusing distance is 1.3m, and since extension tubes cannot be used with the LEICA S, close-up photography is difficult.
-Therefore, I often use this lens with the HASSELBLAD X-series cameras, which can use extension tubes.
+The minimum focusing distance is 1.3m, and with the LEICA S, extension tubes cannot be used, making close-up photography difficult.
+Therefore, this lens is often used with the HASSELBLAD X series, which can use extension tubes.

 Specifications, considerations, etc.